pderaaij/research-intrapreneurship/thesis/chapter-5.md

 Many studies, like in the affective-consistency view, test autonomy via a molar approach. @deJong2011 sees job autonomy as a design variable and implicitly sees it as a (mis)fit between person and environment. @@ add more research

+It raises the question if the affective-consistency view and self-regulatory view are competing views.
+The affective-consistency view seems to be centred around the molar approach, whereas the self-regulatory view uses the atomistic approach.
+Rather then being competing, the two views look at the same relationship with different approaches.

 Given the atomistic approach of this study autonomy in its relation with intrapreneurial behaviour can be reviewed more thoroughly.
-The study findings suggest autonomy should not be viewed as a needs-supplies fit.
+The study findings suggest autonomy should not be viewed as a needs-supplies fit in relationship with IB.
 Rather, both variables should be seen as distinct variables.
 This is supported by an insignificant result on the interaction term of individual need and organisation supply (table [-@tbl:model-poly]).

-- The effect of autonomy (needs and supply) on intrapreneurial behaviour is clouded by effects not studied in these thesis
-  - There is no direct relation between autonomy and IB, there are other/different constructs mediating/moderating between these two variables
-  - This allows for opportunities to further research the moderating or mediating effects between autonomy and intrapreneurial behaviour

-@@ Analysis shows contradicting effects between individual autonomy needs and organisational autonomy supplied.
-The Person-Environment fit theory would suggest that as both the need and supply changes, it has the same effect on the intrapreneurial behaviour outcome.
-In other words, each increase of need and supply would yield in an increase of intrapreneurial behaviour.

 ### 5.2.2 Psychological safety as influencer